|

 Plants produce many powerful chemicals

-a few examples of these highly active plant
+few examples of these highly active natural insecticides

-oak and ivy oil), as well as pyrethrum and rotenone
+ivy oil), as well as pyrethrum and rotenone.

 Some plants also produce essential